 San Francisco, Dec.
-2 .- John Sablan, a native of the island of Guam, has filed a l'bel in the United States district court against W. T. Storey, mas-ter of the American bark Andrew Hicks, to recover \$5,000 damages for being shanghaled from his native island home and brought to San Francisco by way of the North Pacific whaling grounds.
-He alleges that while the vessel was lying near the shore of the island of Guam he was engaged to work about the shp until her departure. and that he was carried to sea against his protest and was landed at San Fracisco November 8.
-F. G. Adams' Dead.

-Topeka, Kan., Dec.
-2 .- F. G. Adams. one of the pioneers of Kansas, and sec-retary of the State Historical Society died this morning.
-Mr. Adams has been a resident of the State since 1855 and secretary of the society since its foundation.
-He built up one of the most remarkable State societies of the kind in the United States, with a special historical library of \$0,000 volumes and tain of the Twenty-fourth infantry, while temporarily insane, committed sulcide at Santa Tomas, near San Fernandino, Union province, Laizon, at 6 "Insanity was first manifested on The announcement of Colonel Brereton's death was a great shock to his friends in this city.
-The man who knew him better perhaps, than any cated, stood high in the estimation of all who knew him, was possessed of excellent judgment and withal one of the most gallant and charming gentlemen it has been my pleasure to meet.
-He was a man of few words yet affable.
+2.-John Sablan, a native of the island of Guam, has filed a libel in the United States dis-trict court against W. T. Storey, master of the American bark Andrew Hicks, to recover \$5,000 damages for being shanghaied from his native island home and brought to San Francisco by way of the North Pacific whaling grounds.
+He alleges that while the vessel was dying near the shore of the island of Guam he was engaged to work about the shp until her departure, and that he was carried to sea against his protest and was landed at San Topeka, Kan., Dec.
+2 .- F. G. Adams, one of the pioneers of Kansas, and sco-retary of the State Historical Society, died this morning.
+Mr. Adams has been a resident of the State since 1855. and secretary of the society since its foundation.
+He built up one of the most remarkable State societies of the kind in the United States, with a special historical library of \$0,000 volumes and 12,000 manuscripts and preserving year by year bound volumes with all the is-sues of every daily and weekly pub-lished in Kansas.
+He was 75 years old. killed, thirty-one wounded.
+First Northu. aberland, three woundwards blown up.
+Another detachment of 3,000 British troops salled for South Africa today Second Yorkshire, nine killed, fortyfour wounded Owing to the phenomenal sale of the newspapers, consequent upon the war, First North Lancashire, three killed, fourteen wounded.